moogacs/docs.buf.build/docs/ci-cd/github-actions.md

     └── buf.yaml
 ```

-You can adapt the `push` workflow shown above so that it targets the `./proto` directory like so:
+You can adapt the `push` workflow shown above so that it targets the `./proto` directory, as in
+this Action configuration:

 ```yaml title=".github/workflows/push.yaml" {14,17,23}
 name: buf-push